World Rugby Rankings: Match status

 Different matches have different importance to teams, and World Rugby has tried to reflect this by using a weighting system, where the most significant matches are in the Rugby World Cup Finals.
 Points exchanges are doubled during the World Cup Finals to recognise the unique importance of this event.
 All other full international matches are treated the same, to be as fair as possible to countries playing a different mix of friendly and competitive matches.
 Matches that do not have full international status do not count.

 Opposition strength

 A win against a very highly ranked opponent is a considerably greater achievement than a win against a low-rated opponent, so the strength of the opposing team is a factor.
 Thus match results are more important than margins of victory in producing accurate rankings.
 This is because when a highly ranked team plays a lowly ranked team and manages to beat them by over 50 points, it does not necessarily indicate how either team will perform in the future.

-Home advantage

-When calculating points exchanges, the home side is handicapped by treating them as though they are three rating points better than their current rating.
-This results in the home side gaining fewer points for winning and losing more points for losing.
-Because of this, ideally, any advantage that a side may have by playing in front of their home crowd is cancelled out.

 How to calculate the Points Exchange

 [1] Take the pre-match Points Ranking Score of Team Y.

-If Y has home advantage, add 3 to its pre-match Points Ranking Score.

-This is the “Modified pre-match Points Ranking Score” for Team Y.